San Diego Modification Attorneys

 What Counts as a “Change in Circumstance?

-To seek modification of a child custody, child support, or spousal support order, a "significant change in circumstances" must be shown.
-Any life event that affects one or both party's ability to comply with a child custody, visitation, or support order may qualify as a "change in circumstance."
+To seek modification of a Family Court order, a "significant change in circumstances" must be shown.
+Any life event that affects one or both party's ability to comply with a custody, visitation, or support order may qualify as a "change in circumstance."

 Examples of a significant change in circumstance include: